-As an initial screen for clouds, we use the operational VIIRS Cloud Mask (VCM) (Algorithm Theoretical Basis Document; https://www.star.nesdis.noaa.gov/jpss/documents/ATBD/D0001-M01-S01-011_JPSS_ATBD_VIIRS-Cloud-Mask_E.pdf).
-Using multiple radiometric tests, the VCM determines cloud probability on a per-pixel basis (Kopp et al., 2014).
-The cloud mask is reported in terms of confidence levels (confident clear, probably clear, probably cloudy, or confident cloudy) and includes a flag indicating the quality of the mask ("High," "Medium," "Low," or "Poor") at each pixel.
+(Kopp et al., 2014).
+The cloud mask is reported in terms of confidence levels (confident clear, probably clear, probably cloudy, or confident cloudy) and includes a flag indicating the quality of the mask ("high", "medium", "low", or "poor") at each pixel.
 Also provided, but not used in this study, are the detailed results for each radiometric test used to construct the cloud mask.

 Given the large amount of DNB radiance data available and the extreme importance of avoiding cloud contamination, we took an aggressive approach to cloud screening with the VCM.
-All pixels that were not marked as both "Confident Clear" and "High" quality in the VCM were flagged in our dataset and excluded when calculating statistics and correlations.
+All pixels that were not marked as both "confident clear" and "high" quality in the VCM were flagged in our dataset and excluded when calculating statistics and correlations.
 Doing so may remove some cloud-free data and reduce our sample size, but that is preferable to allowing cloud contamination in the dataset.

 Although we have adopted an aggressive posture to the implementation of VCM filtering, this does not guarantee that all clouds will be eliminated from the remaining DNB data.
-Figure 2 illustrates this challenge, showing two example DNB radiance images over the San Francisco Bay Area where the VCM has been applied (colour-coded in blue).
-Qualitatively, the VCM appears to perform well in the left-hand image, but performs poorly in the right-hand image, as indicated by the tell-tale blurring of the terrestrial light sources by undetected clouds.
-Similar poor performance was observed frequently throughout the 18 months of data and occurred to varying degrees in each of the study domains.
-Evaluation of nighttime VCM performance, based on the incorporation of DNB information and artificial light (in addition to moonlight) is a topic ripe for follow-on research.
+Figure 2 illustrates this challenge, showing two example DNB radiance images over the San Francisco Bay Area where the VCM has been applied (color-coded in blue).
+Qualitatively, the VCM appears to perform well in Fig. 2c but performs poorly in Fig. 2d, as indicated by the telltale blurring of the terrestrial light sources by undetected clouds.
+A similar poor performance was observed frequently throughout the 18 months of data and occurred to varying degrees in each of the study domains.
+The evaluation of nighttime VCM performance, based on the incorporation of DNB information and artificial light (in addition to moonlight), is a topic ripe for follow-on research.

-3.3 Manual Cloud Screening
+3.3 Manual cloud screening

-As an additional step to mitigating the issues of clouds left undetected by the VCM, we conducted a manual examination of the VCM-filtered DNB radiance imagery for each overpass.
-The variance in visible radiance has been used for nearly two decades as a method of screening residual cloud.
+As an additional step to mitigating the issue of clouds left undetected by the VCM, we conducted a manual examination of the VCM-filtered DNB radiance imagery for each overpass.
+The variance in visible radiance has been used for nearly 2 decades as a method of screening residual cloud.
 For example, Martins et al. (2002) expand upon the MODIS cloud mask for use in aerosol applications by masking regions of high spatial variance in visible brightness as cloud.
-Conversely, using expert analysis, we identified any overpasses containing significant reductions in spatial variance of the terrestrial light sources (e.g. Figure 2, right), indicating the presence of cloud or aerosol that was not masked by the VCM.
+Conversely, using expert analysis, we identified any overpasses containing significant reductions in the spatial variance of the terrestrial light sources (e.g., Fig. 2b, d), indicating the presence of cloud or aerosol that was not masked by the VCM.
 The data for these cloud-contaminated overpasses were removed from our ensuing analysis.
 Note that this process will also remove scenes that are heavily polluted by aerosols as they impart a similar blurring effect.
-This results in a reduced, but higher-quality dataset.
-The number of scenes remaining after the manual cloud-screen is shown in the last column of Table 2 for each of the five domains.
-Most of the domains have between 200 and 350 scenes, however, the Iraqi Gas Flares domain is reduced to only 95 scenes which limited some analysis of this study.
+This results in a reduced but higher-quality dataset.
+The number of scenes remaining after the manual cloud screen is shown in the last column of Table 2 for each of the five domains.
+Most of the domains have between 200 and 350 scenes; however, the Iraqi gas flares domain is reduced to only 95 scenes, which limited some analysis of this study.